 Turbidity, or the presence of suspended colloidal or particulate matter, reduces pool water clarity.
 Identifying the source of excess turbidity is important for effective remediation.
 This could be pollution from bathers, external contamination, inadequate circulation or disinfection, or incorrect use of water treatment chemicals.
 Adequate filtration and backwashing, coupled with coagulation, are the likeliest remedies.

 Swimming pool filters are typically designed with a vertical orientation and constructed using mild steel, stainless steel, plastic, or concrete.
 Mild steel is the most common material, and the vessel is lined with rubber or epoxy paint to prevent corrosion.

-Filters that have been appropriately selected and installed should last at least 25 years with proper arrangements in place for inspection and maintenance.
-On an annual basis, the filters should be opened and inspected by a competent person.
-For most facilities, this will mean using an external contractor.
-They should be looking for signs of physical wear or damage to the filter vessel and lining and the condition of the media bed.
-Issues such as an uneven or shallow bed, mud-balling, crack, fissures etc. should be identified and rectified.
+Properly selected and installed filters should last at least 25 years with appropriate inspection and maintenance.
+An annual inspection by a competent person is necessary to check for signs of physical wear or damage to the filter vessel and lining, as well as the condition of the media bed.
+An uneven or shallow bed, mud-balling, cracks, or fissures should be identified and rectified.

 The filter media bed may need to be replaced every 5-10 years, depending on its condition during routine annual inspections.
 This provides an opportunity to inspect the underdrains for damage and repair or replace as needed.
 Deposits of sand on the pool bottom can be a sign of damage to the underdrain system.